 What Evidence Do You Need?

-When it comes to cases of sexual harassment in the workplace, it may come in many forms.
-If you are a victim you need to keep in a safe all the evidence you can so you can prove sexual harassment took place.
+If you are a victim you should keep a safe filled with all the evidence you can so you can prove sexual harassment took place.
 This can include any of the following:

 - photocopies of any emails which are sexually harassing;